 - hot glue gun (already had on-hand)

 Directions for the headband and wig:

-- Take a plastic and trace it onto the green felt.
+- Take a plastic headband (the multipack from the Dollar Tree store) and trace it onto the green felt.

 - Cut out the traced pattern of the headband and hot glue it onto the plastic headband covering its entirety with green felt.
 Let it dry.